 Solar Energy Innovation Network

-The Solar Energy Innovation Network is a new three-year private-public collaboration managed by the National Renewable Energy Laboratory (NREL) and supported by the U.S. Department of Energy (DOE) SunShot Initiative, designed to remove soft cost (non-hardware) barriers to wide-scale integration of solar photovoltaics (PV) within the U.S. electricity system.
+The Solar Energy Innovation Network is a collaborative research effort administered by the National Renewable Energy Laboratory (NREL) and supported by the U.S. Department of Energy (DOE) Solar Energy Technologies Office that uses real-world data to address the long-term challenges of increasing the reliability and resilience of the electrical grid.

 Please direct questions to the program administrator at SEIN@nrel.gov.